 The built-in Photos app in Windows 10 enables you easily transfer photos from your iPhone to Windows 10 PC with ease.
 Here is how to do that.

 Step 1: Connect your iPhone to a Windows 10 PC using the provided cable.

-Step 3: Launch Photos app by typing Photos in Start/taskbar search field and then pressing Enter key.
+Step 3: Launch the Photos app by typing Photos in the Start/taskbar search field and then pressing Enter key.

 Step 4: In the Photos app, click the Import icon (located upper right).
 The Photos app will start listing all photos and videos on your iPhone.
 With default settings, the Photos app selects all pictures and videos on your iPhone, but you can deselect photos if you don’t want to import some photos/videos.

 Step 6: When you are at the “Start importing?” screen, select a location where you want to save all transferred photos and videos.
 Finally, click the Import button to begin transferring all selected pictures and videos from iPhone to Windows 10 PC.